BenZuser/Emby-Web-Dark-Themes-CSS/README.md

 ###Colored highlights (accent colors) :

 Choose an accent color and *copy* the text in the css box `settings -> branding`, save and refresh.
-It will auto update the theme.
+It will auto update the theme. *Screenshots below.*

 * **RED :**
 ######`@import url('https://rawgit.com/BenZuser/Emby-Web-Dark-Themes-CSS/master/RED%20-%20Dark%20Theme.css');`